slatedocs/slate/source/includes/_tests.md

 * none of the parameters are required.
 If you combine multiple parameters, it will do AND You can see examples in the dark area to the right.

+### PAT Support
+Supported - if the user has the permissions to view Tests

 ## Create a test
 ```shell